Textualize/textual/docs/how-to/package-with-hatch.md

 This should contain a directory named after your project, and will be the name your code can be imported from.
 In our example, this directory is `textual_calculator` so we can do `import textual_calculator` in Python code.

-Additionally there is a `tests` directory where you can add any [test](../guide/testing.md) code.
+Additionally, there is a `tests` directory where you can add any [test](../guide/testing.md) code.

 ### More on naming

-Note how Hatch replaced the space in the project name with a hyphen (i.e. `textual-calculator`), but the directory in src with an underscore (i.e. `textual_calculator`).
+Note how Hatch replaced the space in the project name with a hyphen (i.e. `textual-calculator`), but the directory in `src` with an underscore (i.e. `textual_calculator`).
 This is because the directory in `src` contains the Python module, and a hyphen is not legal in a Python import.
 The top-level directory doesn't have this restriction and uses a hyphen, which is more typical for a directory name.

-Bear this in mind, if your project name contains spaces.
+Bear this in mind if your project name contains spaces.

 ### Got existing code?